 Question 6: Who must do what?

-Building on the answers from Question 5, leaders can now define who to do what, in order to achieve those goals.
+Building on the answers from Question 5, leaders can now define who to do what, in order to achieve those common goals.

 A REAL-LIFE EXAMPLE